 Regulation D gives effect to exemptions under different sections of the Securities Act (Sections (3)(b)(1) and imposes somewhat different conditions depending upon which section of Regulation D is being relied upon.
 However, in general, offers can be made to a limited number of non-accredited investors and an unlimited number of accredited investors.

 Rule 506 provides exemptions from registration pursuant to Section 4(a)(2) of the Securities Act for two different kinds of offerings.
 Rule 506(b) provides an exemption from registration for classic “private placements” that involve no general solicitation or general advertising.
 Rule 506(c) provides an exemption from registration for offerings sold (offers do not count) exclusively to accredited investors but allows offers to be made by means of general solicitation or general advertising.
 Many startups and individuals have increasingly been using initial coin offerings, or ICOs, to raise capital for their companies or business ventures.
 While this digital form of financing can be an efficient means for carrying out new transactions, it is not as regulated as more traditional capital markets and is thus more susceptible to fraud and manipulation.
 Tokens or coins that are invested through ICOs might be considered securities, and, in this case, must be reported to the SEC as such.

 If you are considering funding your business through initial coin offerings, it is important to partner with an attorney who understands this area of the law: You will want to carefully maintain your compliance with the SEC and understand whether your company still meets any exemptions under Regulation D.

-When you are ready to partner with a savvy attorney who understands the ins and outs of securities compliance, Regulation D, and ICOs, turn to Primum Law.
-We work with clients nationally and internationally, so reach out to us today to learn more.
+When you are ready to partner with a savvy attorney who understands the ins and outs of securities compliance, Regulation D, and ICOs, turn to Primum Law Group.
+We work with clients nationally and internationally on such matters, so reach out to us today to learn more.